Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 Do not Water Orchids With Hard Tap Water

-Orchids are especially sensitive the build up of minerals around the roots when they are water with mineral rich or hard tap water.
+Orchids are especially sensitive to the build-up of minerals around the roots when they are watered with mineral-rich or hard tap water.

-Therefore it is important to water orchids with rainwater, distilled water or bottled water, however watering occasionally with tap water is unlikely to cause an problems and generally watering with soft water is okay.
+Therefore, it is important to water orchids with rainwater, distilled water, or bottled water.
+However, I have found that watering occasionally with tap water is unlikely to cause problems, and generally, watering with soft water is okay.

 Consistently watering with hard tap water can eventually turn the orchid’s leaves yellow and prevent the roots from up-taking water and nutrients.

-Therefore I recommend looking on google to establish whether your tap water is hard or soft and water accordingly.
+I recommend looking on Google to establish whether your tap water is hard or soft and water accordingly.

 How Often to Repot Moth Orchids

-Pine bark decomposes more slowly then peat moss hence why the orchid should not need repotting as often.
+From my own experiments, pine bark decomposes more slowly than peat moss hence why the orchid should not need repotting as often.

-Clear plastic pots are very helpful when it comes to assessing whether the potting medium has broken down to the extent it needs repotting.
+Pro Tip: I always prefer clear plastic pots as they are very helpful in assessing whether the potting medium has broken down to the extent it needs repotting.

-If you do not repot your orchid the pine bark or peat moss deteriorates to a soil like consistency which reduces air circulation around the orchids roots and retains too much moisture, potentially killing the orchid.
+If you do not repot your orchid, the pine bark or peat moss deteriorates to a soil-like consistency, which reduces air circulation around the orchid roots and retains too much moisture, potentially killing the orchid.

 Whether or not the potting medium needs replacing, sometimes it is necessary to repot orchids if their roots are clearly restricted and pressing up against the side of the pot.